 We use different methods to collect data from and about you including through:

-Direct interactions: You may give us your information by registering or contacting us.
+Direct interactions: You may give us your information by scheduling, making a purchase, opting-in, registering or contacting us.
 This includes information you provide when you:

 - create an account on our website;